Corporate Financial Planning

 📌 Conclusion

 Inflation is an inevitable force in the business world, but its impact on corporate financial planning doesn’t have to be destructive.
 With strategic foresight, flexible planning, and proactive financial policies, companies can not only survive but thrive during inflationary periods.
+Effective Corporate Financial Planning improves decision-making.

 1. How does inflation affect corporate budgets?